gmayerdev/ecom-api/README.md

 - Entities and relationship
     -- Item has 0 or many ItemViews
-    -- ItemView belongs to one Item, only exists if the Item exists -
+    -- ItemView belongs to one Item, only exists if the Item exists

-**Things I would like to improve:**
-- Implement a scheduler to delete Item View records older than an hour, this would improve performance reducing the amount of records in the database
-- Implement pagination mechanism so that the request of all items if paged, this would improve performance not retrieving all items from the database

 ### Technical Specifications
 - Java 11